syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 #### Customize valid message label text style

-The `valid message label style` can be customized by changing the [ValidMessageLabelTextStyle] property of [SfDataForm].
+The `valid message label style` can be customized by changing the `ValidMessageLabelTextStyle` property of the `SfDataForm`.

 {% tabs %}
 {% highlight XAML %}